iamjimtaylor/iamjimtaylor/_posts/2016-04-21-how-i-became-a-sunday-league-football-manager.md

 ## Where it all began

 I can't remember who we played but the game I was benched I couldn't keep my mouth shut.
-I began barking orders to the lads as our shape was a joke especially at the back.
-Towards the end of the game one of the lads, who later became my longest serving player, asked would I manager the team as 'I sounded like I knew what I was talking about'.
+I began barking orders to the lads as our shape was a joke, especially at the back.
+Towards the end of the game one of the lads, who later became my longest serving player, asked would I manage the team as 'I sounded like I knew what I was talking about'.

 It didn't take me long to say yes.
 It was better than being benched.
 I could now pick myself!
 I had no idea what I was letting myself in for.

 I spent the week trying to get organised.
 Contacting the League and the County FA to inform them I was the new Secretary.
 That was easy...
 I asked the lads to get me all the paperwork.
 Team sheets, referee sheets, player photo ID cards, rulebooks etc.
-I got a bit of shock when they posted £200's worth of unpaid fines through my letterbox.
+I got a bit of shock when they posted at least two hundred pounds worth of unpaid fines through my letterbox.
 It was a mess.
 I had to gather all players names and numbers and get to know who played where, as I was still getting to know everyone.

 I don't remember my first game in charge.
 But I think it was a loss.
 We didn't win many games that season.

-### Player manager
+### Player-manager

 I didn't hang my boots up to start.
 I gave player-manager ago.
 It's much tougher.
 You see the game from a totally different angle from the sideline.
 The amount of times I heard "I didn't realise we were so bad now I can see it from here" from a player who's just watched the remaining 20 mins after being brought off.

 One of my final games, which stands out for being one of my better performances, I remember being shouted at from the sideline by my player "Jimmy, am I getting on or what?
 Followed by a load of abuse" - we'd only played 35 minutes.
 This was one of the reasons I couldn't continue playing and managing.
 I couldn't focus on my game as well as everyone else's.

-For seasons after that I'd hear "get a kit on Jim...
-Jim you're gonna have to play."
+For seasons after that, I'd hear "get a kit on Jim...
+Jim, you're gonna have to play."
 For a start, I'm wearing my glasses and two I haven't got any boots or shineys.
 And I'm not signed on to play.
 "So...
 Just borrow a pair and stick some newspaper down your socks.
 (Yes I've seen this happen) You don't even need to see what you're doing either."
 Most games I wish I was blind!

 ## Play by the rules